truenas/documentation/content/References/ZFSPrimer.md

 To differentiate itself from Oracle ZFS version numbers, OpenZFS uses feature flags.
 Feature flags tag features with unique names to provide portability between OpenZFS implementations running on different platforms, as long as all of the feature flags enabled on the ZFS pool are supported by both platforms.
-TrueNAS uses OpenZFS and each new version of TrueNAS keeps up-to-date with the latest feature flags and OpenZFS bug fixes.
+TrueNAS uses OpenZFS, and each new version of TrueNAS keeps up-to-date with the latest feature flags and OpenZFS bug fixes.

 See [zpool-features(7)](https://www.freebsd.org/cgi/man.cgi?query=zpool-features) for a complete listing of all OpenZFS feature flags available on FreeBSD.